Transitions are the inner psychological and emotional shifts that accompany the changes in our lives.

 Because they are associated with change, these transitions can often seem difficult.
 But they become easier to handle when we realise that our whole life has been a series of transitions — and each one has helped us grow.

 Have you experienced any changes or transitions lately?
-Did you find them easy or difficult to handle?
-Would you like to navigate them faster next time and use them to become stronger and more valuable?
+Did you find handling them easy or difficult?
+Would you like to navigate your next set of changes and transitions faster and more easily, and use them to become stronger and more inspired?

-Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.
+Adapted from The Churning, Inner Leadership: a framework and tools for building inspiration in times of change.

 You can sign up to daily posts here.